Which prepaid SIM Card is best for visiting the U.S.?

 Lycamobile offers several plans to pick from and really caters to those who need unlimited nationwide talk and text and international calling and texting to 75+ countries.
 Each plan includes these features at no additional charge, making this the perfect plan if you're someone who wants to be able to call abroad whenever you want.

-When it comes to data, you have multiple options starting at 1GB and going up to unlimited.
-The cheapest 1GB plan costs $19, while the top unlimited data plan costs $50.
+When it comes to data, you have multiple options starting at 2GB and going up to 60GB.
+The cheapest 2GB plan costs $19, while the top unlimited data plan costs $50.
+The 2GB plan is only available to new customers so if you're already signed up, this plan will come with 1GB of data.
 Each plan includes slightly different bonus features, so you'll have to pick what makes the most sense for you.

 Fortunately, Lycamobile SIM cards are pretty easy to get a hold of.
 They're sold online on Lycamobile's website and Amazon, but you'll also find Lycamobile SIM cards in several retailers, including 7-Eleven, pharmacies, local convenience stores, etc. When in doubt, you can also use the online store locator to find the nearest retailer near you.